Send the link below via email or IMCopy

 70mm gives a very detailed picture.
 In digital terms you can think about the definition of the picture.

 Film stock also comes with variations in its sensitivity to light.
 'Slow stock' is slow to capture light (and image) and therefore needs a lot of light to work.
 'Fast stock' is quick to capture light (and image) and can therefore be used in low light conditions.
+(In fact each make of digital camera has its own strengths and weaknesses that work in a similar way.)

 (Stanley Kubrick, 1975) were literally shot by candlelight.